ronubo/PSCG-mini-linux-workshop/README.md

 - Very thorough kernel config walkthrough are available at https://github.com/ronubo/mini-linux-kernel-config It is used (explained, and worked with) extensively in the My/The PSCG's Embedded Linux/Kernel/Research courses.

+Added bonuses (used in other training of <https://www.thepscg.com> and other talks I give)
+- busybox-init - teaches about the theory and practice of how a real-world busybox rootfs works
+- userspace-dependency-hacking-exercise-solution - explains how to make dynamically linked executables work

 Enjoy!